 How Much Are Turkish Rugs?

-• Is it handwoven or machine-made?
+- Is it machine-made or hand-woven?

 How Much Should a Turkish Rug Cost?